 In 2017, Frank was named to New Jersey Governor-elect Phil Murphy’s Transition Team – Transition Counsel Committee.

-Frank received his J.D. from Seton Hall University School of Law.
+Frank received his J.D. from Seton Hall Law School.
 He served as a law clerk to Essex County's Assignment Judge, Arthur J. Blake.
 Prior to joining the firm, Frank maintained the law firm of Giantomasi & Oliveira for over 20 years and spent 4 years at Genova Burns Giantomasi & Webster.